CondeNastDigital/cnBolt-Extensions-ImageService/README.md

 The service contains connectors for
  - **Cloudinary** stores images and their attributes on http://cloudinary.com
  - **Content** stores images and their attributes inside a configurable contentype in Bolt
+ - **Shrimp** strores images inside a S3 bucket and uses CondÃ©-Nast Germany's Shrimp service for cropping.
+ *This service does currently not support tags and will omit them!*

 ## Installation